February 7, 2023

 This is the fifth blog post in a seven-part series that discusses defective and deficient contract document claims.
 Earlier posts discuss the owner’s implied warranty of suitability of a finished product or contract performance.
 One way an owner may breach this implied warranty is by omitting vital information.
 If the owner possesses superior knowledge that is not reasonably available to the contractor and is vital to its performance, then the owner must disclose that information.
 If the owner fails to disclose it, then the contractor may be able to recover its increased costs.1 Situations in which owners have a duty to disclose include:

-In the federal contract setting, the principle of superior knowledge defines the duty to disclose any special knowledge that is exclusive or not otherwise reasonably available elsewhere to the contractor and is vital to its performance.2 Breaching this duty to disclose could constitute a breach of contract.
+In the federal contract setting, the principle of superior knowledge doctrine defines the duty to disclose any special knowledge that is exclusive or not otherwise reasonably available elsewhere to the contractor and is vital to its performance.2 Failure to disclose this information could constitute a breach of contract.
 The difficulty in this principle arises with the fact that the owner does not need to disclose everything it knows about a specific contract—only “specific information on matters of substance.”
 The owner is under no duty to volunteer information if the contractor can reasonably be expected to obtain such information elsewhere through its own efforts.

 The owner’s responses to pre-bid inquiries can avert situations ripe for claims.
 Where the owner knows of site conditions that would be impractical or impossible for the contractor to inspect, such information must be divulged upon inquiry—even in pre-bid negotiations.
 The owner is always under the duty to deal in good faith.3